jckarter/clay/doc/language-reference.md

         Seraphic_8X,
     );

-Unlike record or variant types, enumeration types cannot currently be parameterized and do not allow pattern guards.
+Unlike record or variant types, enumeration types cannot currently be parameterized, and their definitions do not allow pattern guards.

 ### Lambda types

 Lambda types are record-like types that capture values from their enclosing scope.
 Unlike records, variants, or enumerations, they are not explicitly defined in top-level forms, but are implicitly created as needed when [lambda expressions] are used.

 ## Function definitions

+XXX everything after this needs docs

     Define -> PatternGuard? "define" Identifier (Arguments ReturnSpec?)? ";"